miguelbemartin/gatsby-theme-developer/README.md

 | coverImage         | false      | the cover image for the article |
 | tags               | false      | an array of YAML tags |

-## ToDo

-- [ ] Add metaTitle and metaDescription additional in addition of title and description siteMeta fields
-- [ ] Add sitemap.xml
-- [ ] Author image
-- [ ] Improve the footer